TheRaphael0000/tahm-ken.ch/readme.md

 or use it on https://tahm-ken.ch/

 ## todo
+- [ ] replace the space in the name of the compositions by underscores or dashes
-- [ ] recompute the optimized composition for "Variety's Overrated", idea from Konstamonsta on Reddit
+- [ ] use cdragon icon for the challenge
 - [ ] show challenges for each champions when hovering them
 - [ ] responsiveness for mobile
 - [ ] update table sorting and add visual clue of the current sort